 The T.L.A.
 (Three Letter Acronym) were once a roving band of mercenaries in a distant galaxy.
 Inspired by the flourishing civilization around them, they decided to claim a few unowned planets for themselves and set up their own enlightened, democratic society, with (as was the custom there) a three-word name that reduced easily to an acronym.
 For a time their new nation was wildly successful, colonizing many planets and filling their skies with vast orbiting shipyards that churned out some of the best transports and warships in the galaxy.

 Their fortunes changed when the galaxy was attacked by a mysterious alien menace that swept through the once-mighty Galactic civilization, destroying, looting, and assimilating all who stood in their way.
-Their foe was too massive to face head on... the only choice was exodus.
+Their foe was too massive to face head on my period... the only choice was exodus.
 The T.L.A. converted their orbital shipyards into self-contained colony vessels and escaped the galaxy entirely, shortly before their home worlds, along with all who had elected to remain behind, were overrun.

 The colony fleet was hundreds strong when it left the galaxy, but mechanical failures winnowed their numbers to only a dozen as they neared their destination.
 Worse, the scoutships they launched ahead found that this new galaxy was embroiled in an even greater war -- a struggle for survival against a race of immortal warriors, led by an enigmatic yet terrifying figure -- clad in black and wreathed in flame.Sorry, I don't have the correct head.
 You can say it's a shard, if that helps.

 This new home promised no safety, only future conflict.
 But their ships could not sustain them much longer.
 And so, with no other choice, they prepared to fight...Current Affairs

 The T.L.A. arrived in an unclaimed star system on the border between Scythian and Britannian space, and were immediately challenged by an Immortal battle group